swill/apachecon2016/slides/presentation.md

 - Provide compute resources to be orchestrated.
 - Hosts the System VMs (more on this later).
-- Guest network isolation and hosts the VRs.
+- Guest network isolation and hosts the Guest VRs.
 - Implements the snapshotting functionality.
 - Implements the VM recovery point feature.